Logic-LM: Empowering Large Language Models with Symbolic Solvers for Faithful Logical Reasoning

 As shown in Figure~\ref{fig:detailed_framework}, the inputs of our model are a logical reasoning problem $P$ described in natural language, along with a goal $G$ in the form of a multiple-choice or free-form question. \model then follows a \textit{problem formulation-and-reasoning} paradigm to solve the problem.

 In the \textit{Problem Formulation} stage, we prompt an LLM to translate the problem and the goal into a task-specific symbolic language.
 In the \textit{Symbolic Reasoning} stage, we call a deterministic symbolic solver, \textit{e.g.}, a logic programming engine, to obtain a symbolic-represented answer.
 Finally, an LLM- or rule-based \textit{Result Interpreter} is responsible for translating the answer back to natural language.
-Using this approach, the reasoning is guaranteed to be faithful as long as the problem formulation is correct since the answer $A$ is the result of executing deterministic algorithms (\textit{e.g.}, forward/backward-chaining) embedded within symbolic reasoners.
-Compared to previous methods based on chain-of-thought, our framework reduces the burden on LLMs by shifting their focus from ``reasoning step-by-step to solve the problem'' to ``representing the problem in symbolic language''.
+Using this approach, the reasoning is guaranteed to be faithful as long as the problem formulation is correct since the answer $A$ is the result of executing deterministic algorithms (\textit{e.g.}, forward/backward-chaining) embedded within the symbolic reasoner.
+Compared to previous methods based on chain-of-thought, our framework reduces the burden of LLMs by shifting their focus from ``\textbf{solving} the problem by reasoning step-by-step'' to ``\textbf{representing} the problem in symbolic language''.